-In School Youth (IS): Identified as Young Adults age 14-21 years old who are enrolled in a Fresno County secondary and/ or post-secondary school, low-income, meets one or more barriers: basic skills deficient, English learner, an offender, homeless or runaway, foster care, pregnant or parenting, disabled or an individual who requires additional assistance to complete an educational program and/ or gain employment.
+In School Youth (IS): Identified as Young Adults age 14-21 years' old who are enrolled in a Fresno County secondary and/ or post-secondary school, low-income, meets one or more barriers: basic skills deficient, English learner, an offender, homeless or runaway, foster care, pregnant or parenting, disabled or an individual who requires additional assistance to complete an educational program and/ or gain employment.
+(Local Policy: All In-School Youth must be basic skills deficient).

-Out of School Youth (OSY): Identified as a Young Adult age 16-24 years old, who is a Fresno County resident, is not attending any type of school, meets one or more barriers: a school dropout, a recipient of a secondary school diploma or equivalent who is low income individual and is basic skills deficient or an English language learner, an offender, homeless or runaway, foster care, pregnant or parenting, disabled or a low-income individual who requires additional assistance to enter or complete an educational program and/ or secure employment.
+Out of School Youth (OSY): Identified as a Young Adult age 16-24 years old, who is a Fresno County resident, is not attending any type of school, meets one or more barriers: a school dropout, a recipient of a secondary school diploma or equivalent who is low income individual and is basic skills deficient or an English language learner, an offender, homeless or runaway, foster care, pregnant or parenting youth, disabled or a low-income individual who requires additional assistance to enter or complete an educational program and/ or secure employment.